-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES 8.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES light supports to students as needed.
+Additionally, each module lesson has an "Ongoing Assessment" and "Assessment Guidance Section" in the Teacher Guide to help teachers monitor student progress prior to summative assessments.
+Section IV.
+Scaffolding and Sup port 8.
 SCAFFOLDING AND SUPPORT: Materials provide all students, including those who read below grade level, with extensive opportunities and support to encounter and comprehend grade-level complex text as required by the standards.
 Yes No REQUIRED 8a) Pre-reading activities and suggested approaches to teacher scaffolding are focused and engage students with understanding the text itself.
 Pre-reading activities should be no more than 10% of time devoted to any reading instruction.
 Yes Pre-reading activities and suggested approaches to teacher scaffolding are focused on engaging students in understanding the text.
 Each module opens with an introduction to the unit topic, module-guiding questions, and a preview of the "Final Performance Task."
-For example, in Module 2, Unit 1, Lesson 1, students engage in the "Mystery Quote" protocol to preview quotes from the unit texts and build schema on the topic of frogs.
-In Module 4, Unit 1, Lesson 1, students engage in the "Infer the Topic" protocol to explore the unit topic by examining images and resources from the texts they will read while completing an "I Noticed/I Wonder Note-catcher."
+For example, in Module 2: Unit 1: Lesson 1, students engage in the "Mystery Quote" protocol to preview quotes from the unit texts and build schema on the topic of frogs (TG 34-45).
+In Module 4: Unit 1: Lesson 1, students engage in the "Infer the Topic" protocol to explore the unit topic by examining images and resources from the texts they will read while completing an "I Noticed/I Wonder Note-catcher" (TG 30-40).
 The remaining lessons in the module focus on building skills through complex texts.
 Additional support for making meaning of complex texts is provided in the "ALL Block" lessons.
-8b) Materials must have the goal of students gaining full comprehension of complex text (through read-aloud in grades K-1) and do not confuse or substitute mastery of skills or strategies for full comprehension of text; reading strategies support comprehension of specific texts and focus on building knowledge and insight.
+REQUIRED 8b) Materials must have the goal of students gaining full comprehension of complex text (through read-aloud in grades K-1) and do not confuse or substitute mastery of skills or strategies for full comprehension of text; reading strategies support comprehension of specific texts and focus on building knowledge and insight.
 Texts must not serve as platforms to practice discrete strategies.
 Yes Materials have the goal of students gaining full comprehension of complex texts.
-For example, in Module 4, Unit 2, Lesson 2, one of the daily learning targets states, "I can explain the literal and nonliteral meanings of words and phrases in The Boy Who Harnessed the Wind."
+For example, in Module 4: Unit 2: Lesson 2, one of the daily learning targets states, "I can explain the literal and nonliteral meanings of words and phrases in The Boy Who Harnessed the Wind" (TG 155-166).
 During the opening of the lesson, the learning target is shared, and the terms "literal" and "nonliteral" are quickly and simply defined.
 In the "Language Dive" for this lesson, students analyze the sentence, "Without water, the sun rose angry each morning and scorched the fields, turning the maize into dust."
 On the first day of the "Language Dive," teachers are prompted to ask questions such as, "Was the sun literally angry?
 Why or why not?
 Can you figure out why the author described the sun as angry?"
 On the second day, students practice reconstructing the sentence in their own words and are asked, "How does the Language Dive add to your understanding of the big idea?"
-Students are using a skill for the primary purpose of
+(TGSM